wkurzius/mr.kurzius.net/content/ap-csp.md

 # AP Computer Science Principles

+{{< div summer-work >}}

 ## Summer Work

-Although we will follow the Edhesive program come fall, students that want to get a jump start on the material should check out the resources and exercises on Khan Academy.
-This is optional summer work but students should be prepared for a fast-paced beginning of the year.
-With that in mind, I recommend you work through at least the Algorithms unit.
+Sudents that want a jump start on the material should check out the resources and exercises on [Khan Academy](https://www.khanacademy.org/computing/ap-computer-science-principles).
+I recommend completeing at least the Algorithms unit.

-Once I have an official roster and the Edhesive course is active, students will receive registration information and starter activities to help them get familiar with the course format.
+{{< /div >}}

 ## Course Description